 The Home screen is the center of the iPhone and iPad universe.
 Called "springboard" internally, it's where you store, find, and launch all your apps.
 While a grid of icons may seem old-fashioned, it's still one of the fastest ways to recognize and remember apps.
 For those who find search faster, Home screen integrates Spotlight.
-For those with 3D Touch, Home screen also offers an increasing range of shortcuts so you can see widgets or jump to actions more quickly than ever.
+For those with 3D Touch or Haptic Touch, Home screen also offers a range of shortcuts so you can see widgets or jump to actions more quickly.
 There's also Today View, Notification Center, Control Center, and Siri just a swipe or shout away.

 It's simple but there's a lot to it, so here's everything you need to know!